StoneCypher/derp/README.md

 And so what's derp?
 -------------------

 `derp` is a static site generator for [htstub](https://github.com/StoneCypher/htstub/).
-Point it at a directory, and it will return the source to an Erlang module that will serve your site pre-compiled from memory.
+Point it at a directory, and it will write to disk (or return, if you prefer) the source to an Erlang module that will serve your site pre-compiled from memory.
+Then you compile that, and bang, you have a fully compiled pre-loaded site serving directly from main memory, with very few interlocking systems involved.
+You shouldn't need to ask the operating system for the data for your static webpage.
+It makes le No of Sense.

+Let's be clear: this is a special circumstance site generator.
+Most probably you'll put it behind a router that can also point at dynamic content of yours.
+But, for serving your site's sprites, CSS, JS, HTML5 inclusion fragments, static pages, etc?
+This is speedy.

 Think you're fast?

-Wait until you're fast as derp.
+Wait until you're fast as `derp`.